Renaud Donnedieu de Vabres: Political career

 From 1986 to 2001 he was regional councillor in the Centre region, president of the UDF group and reporter for the budget (1986–1993).

 He began his national political career as an aide to François Léotard when the latter was Minister of Culture (1987–1988) in the government of then prime minister Jacques Chirac, then as chief of staff in the Republican Party, then one of the components of the UDF.
-Starting from 1990, he became a member of the political bureau of the party, then delegate-general from 1995 à 1997.
+Starting from 1990, he became a member of the political bureau of the party, then delegate-general from 1995 to 1997.

 From 1993 to 1995, he was an aide to François Léotard, Minister of Defence in the government of then prime minister Édouard Balladur.
 Within this role, he participated in the negotiation of an important sale of two anti-air frigates to Saudi Arabia by a company affiliated with the Ministry; the contract, for approximately 19 billion French francs, was signed on 19 November 1994.
 There were suspicions that this contract generated massive kickbacks for the funding of the Republican Party and, as a consequence, a complex judicial enquiry was started.
 Finally, on 16 February 2004, the correctional court of Paris convicted Renaud Donnedieu de Vabres of money laundering, with a €15,000 fine.
 He was not, however, deprived of the right to run for office.

 During the 1995 presidential election, Renaud Donnedieu de Vabres was in the campaign team of Édouard Balladur.
 In March 2001, he was the right-wing candidate in the municipal election in Tours in March 2001, but he was beaten by the outgoing PS mayor, Jean Germain.